Discover more from Productive Flourishing

 Getting from one point to another in the car is great when we have our navigation system up and running.
 We get turn-by-turn directions, an ETA, and are notified of heavy traffic and roadblocks along the way.

 The same is true of project planning.
 It’s great to have the idea, know our way, be specific about our goals, and have a great set of cheerleaders surrounding us.
 But in the end, we have to get in the car and drive.

-Chunking down the entire project into two-hour tasks is vital.
+Chunking down the entire project into two-hour tasks is vital (for some folks).
 These are our turn-by-turn directions that keep us from getting lost.
 This requires effort and discipline every single quarter, and keeping every month, every week, and every day in line with that quarterly goal.
 It means being willing to be flexible as we learn more and more about how we’re most productive, building habits that support our productivity and visualizing the end of the project continually at every step.